 What Katherine is advocating is using this time to really look at and take responsibility for the patterns we have been living and perpetuating and to “catalyze your own awakening and propel you to become the person you were born to be.”

 Her five steps are

-She suggests doing this process in your own time (and take your time).
-While some of her clients, through this work, have decided to remain married, Katherine suggests going into it without expectations.
+She suggests doing this process in your own time and to take your time.
+While some of her clients, through this work, have decided to remain married, she suggests going into it without expectations.
 It can be done alone or with your partner (if willing), and for a current separation or an unhealed end many years ago.

-Katherine’s book Conscious Uncoupling has a lot of information, including research on how the brain behaves, support, compassion.
-Whether you are going through a divorce or the end of a long time relationship or friend, check out this book.
+Katherine Woodward Thomas’ book Conscious Uncoupling has a lot of information, including research on how the brain behaves, having support, and compassion.
+Whether you are going through a divorce or the end of a long time friendship, check out this book.
 This is for anyone needing or wanting to heal a broken heart, rediscover their self-esteem, or simply uncover their strengths, generosity, and passion.
 No matter when it happened.